Consistency and Asymptotic Normality of Latent Block Model Estimators: Model, assumptions and definitions

-Moreover, we define the $ \delta(\bal)$, that captures the differences between either row-groups or column-groups: lower values means that there are two row-classes or two column-classes that are very similar. \begin{dof}[class distinctness] For $\btheta = (\bpi, \brho, \bal) \in \bTheta$.
+Moreover, we define the quantity $\delta(\bal)$ that captures the separation between row-groups or column-groups: low values of $ \delta(\bal)$ mean that two row-classes or two column-classes are very similar. \begin{dof}[class distinctness] For $\btheta = (\bpi, \brho, \bal) \in \bTheta$.
 We define: